Uncategorised

 2024-10-02

-Thousands of hours of research have gone into proving that a Muhammad Ali boxing glove was used by the great fighter in a pivotal fight.
+Thousands of hours of research have gone into proving that a damaged Muhammad Ali boxing glove was used by the great fighter in a pivotal fight.
 The glove is tipped for a six-figure sale in an online auction closing this month.

 The gloves were supplied for the fight by the British Boxing Board of Control, who commissioned Baily’s of Glastonbury to make them.